NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 As in my UE4 Cloth solver, new hash grid will be created per frame, this is not ideal and ideally we can just reset the per cell particle lists /vectors, but it may be faster to just reallocate a new hash grid.

+Issues :

+If Cell size matches Kernel Radius $h$ we end up with too large cells and the $O(nm)$ gains diminish.
+Ideally we'd have a smaller cell size (thus more hash cells) and search the particles current cell and its adjacent cells, which still should be less than searching a larger single cell that matches the size of the kernel radius.

+It becomes visible in the resulting density a hash grid is used as we have square regions of varying densities corresponding to each cell location, specially the nodes of the grid.
+This should be less of an issue with higher particle counts.

 ___

 #### Fluid Solver